MohitShridhar/genima/README.md

 **Is multi-gpu training supported?**

 Yes for the diffusion agent, since it's based off [HF diffusers](https://huggingface.co/docs/diffusers/en/index).
-But no for the controller, since TiGER only supports single-GPU training.
+But no for the controller, since TiGeR only supports single-GPU training.
 You can use other ACT implementations to train the controller.

 **Will the real-robot code be released?**

 The Genima part of the real-robot code is identical to this repo.
 You just need format your dataset into the RLBench dataset format.

+**Will the real-world checkpoints and data be released?**

+No. Without our particular camera setup, these real-world datasets and checkpoints are not useable.

 ## Hardware Requirements